autotelik/datashift_journey/README.md

 Generate and use associated backing Reform forms to validate and store data, collected from your visitors.

-Different storage models are provided out of the box or use your own models.

 Generate the associated views, DSJ will use the journey plan to create navigation buttons like Back and Next for you.